-- 1) Check ophthalmic inpatients. - 2) Attend any out of hours examination and subsequent surgery should it be required.

-- 3) Communicate with the Emergency Veterinary Service (EVS) who will provide general medical care and some specific ophthalmic diagnostics and treatments. - 4) Communicate with the owners - 5) Communicate with the on-call ophthalmologist.
+- 1) Check ophthalmic inpatients. - 2) Attend any out of hours examination and subsequent surgery should it be required. - 3) Communicate with the Emergency Veterinary Service (EVS) who will provide general medical care and some specific ophthalmic diagnostics and treatments. - 4) Communicate with the owners - 5) Communicate with the on-call ophthalmologist.

 The intern is also expected to work a minimum of 4 bank holidays per year.
-When a bank holiday is worked as an "on call day" - 10 hours additional holiday will be given in lieu.
-Additional bank holidays may be worked by mutual agreement and 10 hours additional holiday given for each day worked in lieu.
-It is likely that the intern's assistance would be of benefit for all bank holidays.
+When a bank holiday is worked as an "on call day" - one days additional holiday will be given in lieu.
+If the intern is required to work additional bank holidays an additional days holiday given for each day worked in lieu.